 All public and private land to which the public has free access has been designated, under the Public Space ProtectionOrders, as areas where dog owners must clean up after their pet,

 ‘Land’ includes all public footpath, carriageways and land running alongside except where a speed limit of more than 40mph operates.

 Fines of up to £1000 can be imposed.

 The council campaign 'NO MESSING!', aims to tackle dog fouling and irresponsible dog owners using engagement, enforcement and education.

-During the campaign, a strict approach will be taken to issuing £50 fines to anyone seen failing to pick up after their pets.
+A strict approach will be taken to issuing £100 fixed penalty notices to anyone seen failing to pick up after their dog.

-If your dog strays the Dog Control Officer will (on the first occasion) try to return the dog directly to you.
+If your dog strays the Dog Warden will (on the first occasion) try to return the dog directly to you.